rfruesmer/module-structure/README.md

 ## Extensibility

-Important note: extension-point support is currently in alpha status.
-API may change in upcoming versions.

 module-structue provides support for custom languages by means of plugin extensions.
 Each plugin is a node module complete with a package.json file.
 It need not actually be in npm, it can be a simple folder and made availabe via `npm link`.
 At startup, module-structure scans and loads plugins that implement known extension-points.
 At the time of this writing, there's only one extension-point for providing